 Business idea for form applications

 Here, companies should urgently need to improve or it needs a clever technical solution, with which such application ideas could be temporarily stored and transferred to the next form again.
 Smart heads!

-Many companies are looking for more form applications that they can easily integrate into their application management systems.
-The employers also expect a regular trend (17,3 percent in 2020) and a drop in e-mail applications.
-Companies still expect the applicants to follow their wishes.
+After all, many companies want more form applications, which they can easily incorporate into their application management systems.
+Employers also expect a veritable trend here (17,3 percent more in 2020) and a decline in the market eMail-Bewerbungen.
+After all, companies are still expecting applicants to follow their wishes.

-In fact, Top 1.000 companies receive more than half (48,9 percent) of their applications by form, 36,1 percent by mail and 13 percent by mail.
+In fact, the top 1.000 companies receive over half (48,9 percent) of their applications by form, 36,1 percent via eMail and 13 percent by mail.